Pastry/Baking Certificate Application and Selection Process

 - HMGT 120 – Food Service Sanitation

-The top 25 students receiving the minimum score or higher in the academic assessment, short essay and industry experience in the commercial kitchen areas will be interviewed.
+The top 25 students receiving the minimum score or higher in the academic assessment, short essay and industry experience in the commercial kitchen areas will be interviewed and scheduled for a kitchen practical.
 The college reserves the right to limit the number of applicants interviewed if more than 25 qualified applications are received.

 The interview will last approximately 20 minutes.
 Each applicant will be asked the same questions and the interviewer will assign a score.
 Questions will cover knowledge of the field, student challenges, teamwork, communication, and specific situational issues.